 then place a towel over the treated area and apply pressure to soak up extra moisture.

 Leave the treated area alone for 15 minutes to let OdorKlenz do its thing then use clean water to wet extract the treated area, adding clean water and repeating this step two or three times until all visible residue is gone.

 If you don’t have an extractor, you can also use OdorKlenz Pet Urine Eliminator with your vacuum.
 After step #3, you’ll pour the OdorKlenz on your pre-cleaned area, spread it into the carpet, saturate the stain with fresh water, then apply pressure over the area by standing on a towel over the stain.
 Give OdorKlenz its 15 minutes to work its magic, then get those rinsed towels out to soak up extra water, continuing this step several times to sop up all the extra water you can in order to shorten the drying time.
 You may need to give it 24 hours or longer to dry then, once it is dried, vacuum up the residue.

 I’m so happy to report that, once the carpet had dried, the smell of pet urine was GONE.
 The carpet was clean and looked great.
 We give OdorKlenz a big paws up for eliminating pet urine from your carpet (and you can even use it as a laundry additive to clean soiled bedding)!

-You can save 15% on OdorKlenz Pet Urine Eliminator or any of your OdorKlenz purchases with code Dog15 at checkout!
 In addition to the urine eliminator, OdorKlenz makes several other products specifically for the pet market: